ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 ### RackWare Management Module (RMM)
 {: #rackware-management-module}

 RackWare Management Module (RMM) is a simple workload migration solution provided by IBM’s partner RackWare that provides an automated, easy, and convenient process to migrate existing compute workloads to {{site.data.keyword.cloud_notm}}.
 It keeps track of data changes on the source server until cutover and performs delta syncs to the target server in {{site.data.keyword.cloud_notm}}.
-This tool migrates a server with everything on it including the operating system, along with its install database application and data (lift and shift migration).
+This tool migrates a server with everything on it including the operating system, along with its installed database application and data (lift and shift migration).
 RMM can do database migration if it is a platform-based database (for example, it can access database workloads with a public IP address).
 For more information, see [On-premises VMware VM to {{site.data.keyword.vpc_short}} migration with RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc).

+RMM can migrate single MSSQL database or clustered databases.
+The following things must be considered after migration:

+* Licenses for database applications on target machines.
+* Update DNS records with correct IP addresses on/for target machines.
+* Configured shared disk on target side.
+* Ensure all the configuration regarding cluster is correct and all services are up and running correctly.
+* **Known issue:**
+  When migration is performed for machines with clustered node "the trust relationship between this workstation and the primary domain failed".
+So even if you enter the correct domain credentials post migration, it does not allow to user to login.
+* **Workaround:**
+  Simple solution to this problem is to login to the node machine using local admin account and explicitly unjoin node machine from domain and rejoin domain.
+Once this is done login to the target machine using domain credentials.
+This process is automated in the form of script.
+To download and use this script, see this [public GitHub repository](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/db-migration/mssql/post-migration/){: external}.

 The RMM tool does not support migration of AWS RDS or similar databases.
 {: note}